 The Chadha Center seeks to promote research and educational activity related to the theme of Global India.
 To that end, it offers a range of funding opportunities for Princeton faculty, graduates and undergraduates.
 Details of current funding opportunities and application processes are itemized here, but please note that additional opportunities will become available in the near future.

-For grants specifically awarded by CGI through the Summer Funding Application, priority will be given to graduate students who also apply for supplementary funding from organizations outside Princeton University (e.g., NSF, Luce, SSRC) and complete the PIIRS External Funding Form.
+For grants specifically awarded by CGI through the Summer Funding Application, priority will be given to graduate students who also apply for supplementary funding from organizations outside Princeton University (e.g., NSF, Luce, SSRC) and complete the PIIRS External Funding Form on SAFE.
 Applicants are expected to inform CGI if they receive awards from other sources as soon as that information is available.

 Senior Thesis Research Funding

 As you are developing your Senior Thesis Research Proposal, you will need to request funding from various sources around campus.
 CGI is able to support proposals relating to the theme of Global India with small grants (typically up to $2000).
-For further details on how to apply for this funding, email [email protected].
+Apply on SAFE.
+The funding office is "PIIRS"; search on the appropriate activity.